Event and Meeting Services Office ABC’s

 The Union is NOT used for academic class purposes.
 Bowling classes are an exception to this rule, as are student teaching meetings.
 Exceptions for other groups are approved by the Director.

-Academic buildings: Locking & unlocking
+Academic buildings: Locking and unlocking

 On weekdays within normal university operating hours, academic custodial unlocks classrooms in academic buildings.
 On weeknights, weekends, holidays, and breaks, Missouri State University Safety and Transportation unlocks the buildings.